Skip to content

 December 11, 2011

 As a vegan, sometimes I feel like it’s my duty to love Kale–and I do–but it’s not always so easy to eat it raw.
 There are lots of kale chip-lovers, and I love to steam or saute the leafy green, but I couldn’t figure out a way to eat it in a simple salad.
 That all changed for me when I tried the kale tapa at Sacred Chow, the trick, it turns out, is to “massage”–yes massage–the marinade into the kale and let it sit for a bit.
 Over there, they are fans of a dijon dressing, but lately I’ve been partial to this lemon-miso one with a little harissa kick.
 Walnuts and radishes add a nice crunch.
-It’s based on a recipe I made here.

 Read more…